eander462/EC-525/R/HW3.md

 ### Question 1

+The NBP program was a cap-and-trade system for emissions from generators and industrial boilers in some US states between 2003 and 2008.
+The goal of the program was the decrease ozone emissions.
+Since ozone peeks in the summer, the program saw the greatest decrease in emissions during the summer which the analysis shows.

 #### a

 If the variable nbp is 1, that means that the state in question was regulated by the $NO_x$ budget trading program.
 This was a cap-and-trade system to regulate the emissions of nitrogen oxides.